md-sofiul-alam/sultans-job/README.md

 # Project Title

-This project is for a job online job market or can be eedited to any recruitment.
+This project is for a online-job market or can be eedited to any recruitment.

 ## 🔗 Live site Links